 In Red Dead Redemption 2, you play as a likable, gruff outlaw named Arthur Morgan.
 RDR2 is set several years before the events of Red Dead Redemption, so if you played the previous game, you’d get a little extra insight out of this story.

-However, that being said, RDR2’s story is mostly self-contained, so you don’t need to play the previous game first if you don’t want to.
-In the game, you’re a member of a gang of outlaws looking for freedom from a troubled past, and you end up moving across the U.S. in the process.
+However, that being said, RDR2’s story is mostly self-contained, so you don’t need to play the previous game beforehand if you don’t want to.
+In the game, you’re a member of a gang of outlaws looking for freedom from a troubled past, that end up moving across the U.S. in the process.

 - Release Date: October 26th, 2018